EPro-PnP: Generalized End-to-End Probabilistic Perspective-n-Points for Monocular Object Pose Estimation

 where $l(\cdot, \cdot)$ is a distance metric for pose.
 We adopt smooth L1 for position and cosine similarity for orientation (see supplementary materials for details).
 Note that the gradient is only backpropagated through $\Delta y$, which is analytically differentiable w.r.t. the 2D-3D correspondences.

-The derivative regularization loss not only addresses the first limitation by directing the least squares increment towards a more accurate $y^\ast$, but also partially disentangles the 2D-3D correspondences.
+This loss not only addresses the first limitation by moving $y^\ast$ towards $y_\text{gt}$, but also partially disentangles the 2D-3D correspondences.
 To analyze the effect of the loss on the correspondences, we consider a local approximation of Eq.~(\ref{regloss}), assuming equal weights for position and orientation: